Archos Jukebox: Jukebox Recorder

 Archos' Jukebox Recorder was similar to the Player/Studio models, but featured a 112x64 bitmap LCD and recording capabilities.
 This model is sometimes referred to as the Recorder v1 to differentiate it from the later v2 version which looks quite different.
 Some confusion exists regarding the speed of the Recorder's USB port.
 An earlier version of the Recorder contained a USB 1.1 port and a later version provided a USB 2.0 port interface (source: rockbox.org).
-The two can be somewhat differentiated because earlier Recorder models came with the smaller hard drive capacities: 6, 10, or 15gb.
-The later version came with 15 or 20gb sized hard drives.
+The two can be somewhat differentiated because earlier Recorder models came with the smaller hard drive capacities: 6, 10, or 15 gb.
+The later version came with 15 or 20 gb sized hard drives.
 Owners of Jukebox Recorder 15's thus may or may not have USB 2.0, a significant concern for prospective buyers; but one can tell if it uses USB 2.0 or not by looking for the line "USB 2.0 Hard Disk" along the bottom of the device.
 Although discontinued, the Jukebox Recorder with USB 2.0 interface remains in some demand because of the enhanced speed of the USB 2.0 connection (in contrast to USB 1.1), the capability of the device to be flashed with the free and open source Rockbox firmware, the device's recording feature, easy to replace AA-sized NiMH batteries, and its use of easily upgradeable 2.5" standard laptop hard drives.

 The Jukebox Recorder 20 was released around January 2002.
 It weighs 350 g.

 Portable Video

 Jukebox Multimedia

 The Jukebox Multimedia is Archos's first multimedia player and considered the first ever portable media player (PMP).
 It enabled users to record straight from a camera attachment.
 Also featuring an audio player, an image viewer and video player, as well as the correct cables supplied straight from the box.

 The player also has the ability to record audio from a line-in source (cables supplied) straight into MP3 format.
 The player features a 10 GB Hard Disk Drive (Jukebox 10) or 20 GB (Jukebox 20) and uses DivX MPEG4 format for video recording and playback.

 The player uses USB 1.0 technology, though has add-ons for USB 2.0 and Firewire to give quicker transfers of files and data, and is recognized as a USB mass storage device.

-This player was released on Friday July 5, 2002, and weighs 290 g.
+This player was released on Friday 5th July 2002, weighing 290 g.